AguaClara/Textbook/Flocs_Fractals_and_Forces/FFF_Intro.rst

     :align: center
     :alt: internal figure

-    The required braking energy for a collision between two flocs that results in the final floc diameter at three different velocity gradients. (see `Colab Worksheet <https://colab.research.google.com/github/AguaClara/Textbook/blob/master/Flocs_Fractals_and_Forces/Colab/Floc_Attachment_Energies.ipynb>`_)
+    The required braking energy for a collision between two flocs that results in the final floc diameter at three different velocity gradients.

 The analysis of the ability of braking energy required for successful attachment suggests a rational for either using a lower velocity gradient or tapering the velocity gradient in flocculators.
 It also reveals that the coagulant nanoparticle bonds are under much higher stress during the collision than when they are only counteracting the force of fluid shear.
 The analysis does not provide guidance on how to select the velocity gradient in the flocculator.